Oscar-Calderon/etch-a-sketch/README.md

 Etch-a-sketch project using DOM manipulation.
 Created using HTML, JS and CSS (grid and flexbox)

-# Credits

-This was a project required by The Odin Project curriculum.

 # What did I learn

 I learned to manipulate the DOM and create a website that had a lot of functionality behind with event listeners.